-I’ve come to the conclusion that an engineer is at the most important core, simply a problem solver.
+I’ve come to the conclusion that an engineer is, at its most important core, simply a problem-solver.
 I like how Wikipedia writes it: engineers are “concerned with applying scientific knowledge, mathematics and ingenuity to develop solutions for technical, social and economic problems.”
 The word engineer is derived from the Latin roots ingeniare (“to contrive, devise”) and ingenium (“cleverness”).”

 So how do we learn to devise with cleverness?
 I agree that a very large tool box of skills is needed as an engineer and many of those we learn in university.
 While we may not use everything classes teach us, a basic understanding of calculus, heat transfer, dynamics, physics and such will start us down the right track.
 Other tools we can learn from various experiences in the engineering field.
 But I truly believe the core of problem solving capabilities comes from nothing better than solving problems!
 Solving various types of problems, in many differing situations, where you hold the responsibility and you make the decisions.
 But this is so hard to come by as an undergrad student.
 It is a rare chance and incredible opportunity where a company will allow an undergrad student to have such a responsibility—to solve real problems.

 Just the process of learning to solve a problem on your own was such an incredible adventure.
 I learned how it felt to deal with the pressure of responsibility and decision making.
 Learned how much I love the feeling of solving my own problems and coming out successful on the other side.
-Yes, working with Southwestern forced me to deal with many more problems than the normal college student ever should, but that experience is what made me unlike any other college student and lead to me having my dream job at 24 years old.
+Southwestern forced me to deal with many more problems than the average college student ever would, and that experience is what made me unlike any other college student and lead to me having my dream job at 24 years old.

 Southwestern changed the trajectory of my life.
-My first summer taught me the skills and honed the habits of time management and self-discipline that made university rather easy for me.
+My first year taught me the skills and honed the habits of time management and self-discipline that made university rather easy for me.
 Suddenly studying and making top grades was achievable.
-My second summer I learned how to express myself and impact those around me.
+My second year I learned how to express myself and impact those around me.
 Upon returning to university, I was given many leadership positions and, because I knew how to manage my time, I could help make huge changes around campus.
-Three summers inspired me to reach for the stars, to realize that anything was possible and I should never settle for less than my best.
+Three years inspired me to reach for the stars, to realize that anything was possible and I should never settle for less than my best.
 So, I found a nine-month internship aboard a ship traveling the world where I discovered my passion for social impact on the poorest communities around the world.
-After four summers of selling books, I also had plenty of money to pay for trips with Engineers Without Boarders to design water supply systems in Cameroon, and trips with Living Water to drill water wells in Central America.
-By my 5th summer selling books, I was also running the entire Dynasty organization of about 60 college students.
+After four years with Southwestern, I also had plenty of money to pay for trips with Engineers Without Boarders to design water supply systems in Cameroon, and trips with Living Water to drill water wells in Central America.
+By my 5th year with Southwestern, I was leading an entire organization of about 60 college students.

 Neat, right?
 And all of my success I can truly trace back to working with Southwestern.
-There is nothing that has or could have prepared me better for chasing my dreams as an engineer.
-I use the skills, character and habits I learned with Southwestern every day of my life.
-Most of my engineering peers who got “engineering” internships or co-ops “in their field” spent most of their summer waiting for their boss to give them more spread sheets to do while living at home and not really making that much money.
-I wish I could encourage every college student to step out of what is normal, and take on the responsibility, the pressure, the hard work that is required in the Southwestern Advantage Summer Internship because you will be forced to solve problems…a LOT of problems… and THAT is what will make you an engineer.
+There is nothing that has or could have prepared me better as an engineer.
+I use the skills, character, and habits I learned with Southwestern every day of my life.
+Most of my classmates who did “engineering” internships or co-ops “in their field” spent most of their summer waiting for their boss to give them more spread sheets to do while living at home and not really making that much money.
+I wish I could encourage every college student to step out of what is normal and easy, and take on the responsibility, the healthy pressure, and the work ethic taught at Southwestern Advantage.
+You will be forced to solve problems…a LOT of problems… and THAT skill is what will make you a great engineer.